-As you saw on the page opposite, your election to choose your leaseholder representative on the Council's Housing Scrutiny Committee ran successfully this Spring.
+As you saw earlier, your election to choose your leaseholder representative on the Council's Housing Scrutiny Committee ran successfully this Spring.

-Your long-serving elected leaseholder representative, Diane Best (pictured, far right, on the page opposite), hardly needs any introduction here, as you have elected her yet again to represent your interests on the Scrutiny Committe.
+Your long-serving elected leaseholder representative, Diane Best hardly needs any introduction here, as you have elected her yet again to represent your interests on the Scrutiny Committee.
 Diane is indeed a dedicated and experienced leaseholder representative.